tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/index.md

  A separate REST API is provided for service administration, including provisioning the service or altering capacity.
 For more information, see [Azure Search Management REST](~/docs-ref-conceptual/searchmanagement/index.md).

+## Calling the APIs

  The APIs documented in this section provide access to operations on search data, such as index creation and population, document upload, and queries.
-When calling the API, keep the following points in mind:
+When calling APIs, keep the following points in mind:

 -   All APIs must be issued over HTTPS (on the default port 443).